microsoft/nni/docs/en_US/Tuner/CustomizeAdvisor.md

         ...
 ```

-**2) Implement the methods with prefix `handle_` except `handle_request`**
+**2. Implement the methods with prefix `handle_` except `handle_request`**..
+You might find [docs](https://nni.readthedocs.io/en/latest/sdk_reference.html#nni.msg_dispatcher_base.MsgDispatcherBase) for `MsgDispatcherBase` helpful.

-Please refer to the implementation of Hyperband ([src/sdk/pynni/nni/hyperband_advisor/hyperband_advisor.py](https://github.com/Microsoft/nni/tree/master/src/sdk/pynni/nni/hyperband_advisor/hyperband_advisor.py)) for how to implement the methods.

-**3) Configure your customized Advisor in experiment YAML config file**
+**3. Configure your customized Advisor in experiment YAML config file.**

 Similar to tuner and assessor.
-NNI needs to locate your customized Advisor class and instantiate the class, so you need to specify the location of the customized Advisor class and pass literal values as parameters to the \_\_init__ constructor.
+NNI needs to locate your customized Advisor class and instantiate the class, so you need to specify the location of the customized Advisor class and pass literal values as parameters to the `__init__` constructor.

 ```yaml
 advisor: